ansys/pyansys-dev-guide/doc/source/getting-started/basic.rst

 Quick start guide
 -----------------

-This is a brief overview on how to get started right away with your own PyAnsys repository on the `PyAnsys GitHub Organization`_.
+This is an overview on how to create your own PyAnsys repository in the `PyAnsys GitHub organization`_.
 A repository is generally a project for a particular PyAnsys library.

 #. **Create the repository:** Create a repository from the
    `pyansys/template`_.
 See `Creating a repository from a template`_.